 (d) The "limited chemistry" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for the following:

 (i) Any two of the analyses included in standard chemistry.

 (iv) Radioactivity and radioactive chemicals.

 Fees for these surveys shall be paid via a method acceptable to the director.

-(4) The laboratory shall demonstrate an acceptable level of performance, by all persons to be included in renewal of laboratory certification, during an on-site survey as described in paragraphs (A)(5) and (A)(6) of rule 3745-89-03 of the Administrative Code.
+(4) The laboratory shall demonstrate an acceptable level of performance, by all persons to be included in renewal of laboratory certification, during an on-site survey as described in paragraph (A)(5) of rule 3745-89-03 of the Administrative Code.
 An on-site survey shall also include an evaluation of the maintenance of laboratory data.
-Bacteriological records shall be maintained for at least five years, lead and copper records for at least twelve years, and all other records for at least ten years.
+Microbiological records shall be maintained for at least five years ; chemical records shall be maintained for at least ten years; lead and copper records shall be maintained for at least twelve years ; and, all other records shall be maintained for at least ten years.

-(B) When a valid certification for analysis of drinking water is not renewed in accordance with paragraph (A) of this rule, the certification expires and analyses by the laboratory shall not satisfy the requirements of Chapters 3745-81, 3745-82, 3745-9, and rule 3745-91-06 of the Administrative Code.
+(B) When a valid certification for analysis of drinking water is not renewed in accordance with paragraph (A) of this rule, the certification expires and analyses by the laboratory shall not satisfy the requirements of Chapters 3745-81 and 3745-82, rules 3745-91-06 and 3745-9-09, and as specified by paragraph (B) of rule 3745-83-01 of the Administrative Code.
 If the laboratory wishes to be recertified for drinking water analysis, it may apply for certification as required by rule 3745-89-03 of the Administrative Code.
 Where the physical facility of the laboratory conforms to a laboratory plan which has been previously approved, the requirements of paragraph (A)(1) of rule 3745-89-03 of the Administrative Code may be considered to be satisfied.